meg768/homebridge-pushover/README.md

 # homebridge-pushover

-Send messages via Pushover from HomeKit
+Sends messages via Pushover from HomeKit.
+Can be used in automation so that you may be alerted when things happend in your Home app.

 ## Installation